Gender neutrality in genderless languages: Finnish

+Georgian

+In Georgian, neither pronouns nor nouns have grammatical gender.
+The third person pronoun "ის"(is) means he, she or it.

+Pulaar

+Pulaar lacks gender pronouns such as he/she.
+For example sentence "Himo He Jam" means (He/She is good).
+Pulaar either bends verbs and removes the pronoun all together, or uses gender neutral "Himo".

 Swahili

 Swahili is a Bantu language spoken in many parts of Africa such as Kenya and Tanzania.
 It is largely gender neutral in specific nouns.
 Words such as actor/actress (mwigaji wa hadithi) and waiter/waitress (mtumishi mezani) are gender neutral among most others in the language.
 The words he, him, she, her translate to a single word in Swahili, yeye.

 There are gender specific words for man/woman (mwanamume/mwanamke) and mother/father (mama/baba), so it is not completely gender neutral, although a vast majority of the words do not distinguish between male or female.
 The language does not have a grammatical gender either.